broeker/jumpsuit/src/pages/index.md

 image: /img/jsheader.jpg
 mainpitch:
   description: >-
-    From the dawn of time, web developers hath sought to make things better.[^1]<a name=1></a> But today our world is more difficult than ever.
+    From the dawn of time, web developers hath sought to make things better.
+    \[^1] But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage and secure.
 Less fun to build.
 Slower and more complicated to use.
   title: ''
 mainbody:
   content: >-
-    The future is not about any one technology or JavaScript framework.[^2]<a name=2></a> Instead we are facing a fundamental shift in how we think and build.
+    The future is not about any one technology or JavaScript framework.\[^2] Instead we are facing a fundamental shift in how we think and build.
 Today we can build faster and smarter websites that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
 We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
     It is going to be AWESOME.
   heading: Zoom zoom.